The Timeless Appeal of Chinese Porcelain – A Fascinating Journey through Centuries of Ceramic Mastery

 It is said that carved lacquerware originated in the Tang Dynasty and flourished in the Song Dynasty.
 The production method is to apply layers of prepared lacquer on a copper or wooden core, usually with eight or nine layers, and sometimes up to hundreds of layers.

 After lacquering, the relief carving is immediately done while the lacquer is not completely dry.
 Then it is dried and polished.
-The imitation lacquer porcelain of the Qianlong period, on the other , uses porcelain clay as the core.
+The imitation lacquer porcelain of the Qianlong period, on the other hand, uses porcelain clay as the core.
 When the clay is not completely dry, small seal stamps with patterns are closely stamped on the core, creating a dense decoration similar to carved lacquerware.

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-29